General Policies Relating to Financial Aid

 Applying for federal student aid can be challenging when your family's current ability to pay for university cannot be accurately reflected on the FAFSA.
 Families may request an appeal of the financial aid award in the event of unusual circumstances, which may include, but are not limited to: income reduction, unemployment of a wage-earner, unusually high medical costs, divorce, natural disaster, or others.
 The Special Circumstances Form is available online — choose either the Dependent or Independent form, depending on your status.

 Students are expected to maintain satisfactory academic progress in order to retain eligibility for institutional as well as federal assistance.
 Students whose academic progress falls below certain standards will be placed on probation or dismissed from the university.
-The complete academic policy is outlined here and in the online Catalog.
+The complete academic policy is outlined in the online Catalog.
+The Satisfactory Academic Progress for federal aid policy can be found here.

 Students who withdraw from the institution will have 100 percent of their tuition and fees refunded during the first calendar week of the term.
 Beginning with the eighth calendar day of the term, tuition will be recalculated on a prorated basis.
 Room and board charges will be refunded on a prorated basis beginning with the first day of the term.
 Any financial aid credited to the student's account will also be adjusted.
 No refund is made after 60 percent of the term has passed.
 Review the complete policy online.
 For information specific to 2017-2018 please click here.